siyelo/dna/_docs/sales.md

 See the [bun protocol](bun-protocol.html) page for answers to that and many similar questions about how we route clients internally.

-## Do we have a “finders fee” for finding client gigs for each other?
+## Do we have a "finders fee" for finding client gigs for each other?

 Nope.
 If you pass a client on to a colleague, you won’t earn a provision or finder’s fee or anything like that.
 Why?
 Because the underlying